aldettinger/camel-quarkus-workshop/README.md

 ```

-We should have the same answer as in part 1 and 2:
+We should expect the same answer as in part 1 and 2:

 ```
 Hello Camel Quarkus from the 3h workshop room !